thenexthub/Codira/docs/HowToUpdateDebugInfo.md

 type.

 > [!Note]
-> As there are no pointers in Swift, the type should never be an address type.
+> As there are no pointers in Codira, the type should never be an address type.

 ### Variable expressions